PeterZhouSZ/material-illumination-geometry/README.md

 - download dataset [dataset]()

 ## How to test
 Here we give several test images with labels under the folder ./test.
+To test, you can download the pre-trained model, put it under the ./weights folder.
+Run:
 ```bash
 python main.py
 ```